 DPTI continues to monitor feedback from our customers.
-No requests for handrails or grabrails on an access path have been received.
+No requests for handrails or grabrails on an access path have been received during the reporting period.
 DPTI install handrails and grabrails, where required on access paths, to achieve safety in the design of all new stations and any upgrades to stations.